FlaviaBastos/gRPC_web/README.md

 # gRPC-Web and Python prototype 🦄

 This is a prototype application to test gRPC and gRPC-Web.
 It has a Python backend and a JS frontend.
+The JS client takes a string from user input and test if it's a palindrome.

 ## Steps to run the app locally 💻: